ThallingerLab/LDA2/README.txt

 In the toInstall directory of the source code folder, the LipidDataAnalyzer.jar will be created.
 The application can be started by executing the LipidDataAnylzer.bat.
-If a version of Java other than Java 1.8 is active on your PC, please replace “java” in LipidDataAnalyzer.bat with the direct path to the Java 1.8 executable, e.g. C:\Java\jdk1.8.0_202\bin\java.exe
+If a version of Java other than Java 1.8 is active on your PC, please replace "java" in LipidDataAnalyzer.bat with the direct path to the Java 1.8 executable, e.g. C:\Java\jdk1.8.0_202\bin\java.exe

 For working with LDA out of Eclipse, you have to select Java 8 as the default JDK.
 Then, for